 Track your top 5 dishes separately

 Your accountant wants to know where you make money.
-Create a separate section with your 5 best-selling dishes and their individual food cost.
-This shows that you have control over your main revenue sources.
+Create a separate section with your 5 highest-revenue dishes and their individual food cost.
+This demonstrates that you have control over your main revenue sources - something most kitchen managers discover too late when trying to explain profit fluctuations.

 - Steak: 180 sold, food cost 32%